 Like any of the Carnarvon National Parks sections, the winter months are the best time to explore Salvator Rosa.
 April can still be quite hot and by September temperatures are on the rise again so anywhere between May to late August would be just about perfect.

-Expect cold temperatures (even to 0°C) overnight in the middle of winter but beautiful clear skies on most days, and maybe low 20°Cs during the day.
+Expect cold temperatures (even to 0°C) overnight in the middle of winter but beautiful clear skies on most days, and low to mid-20°Cs during the day.

-Summer is very hot and the park may even be closed if there’s fire danger and/or extreme heat.
+Summer is very hot and the park will actually be closed if there’s fire danger and/or extreme heat.

 CAMPING AT SALVATOR ROSA: NOGOA RIVER CAMPING AREA

 The Nogoa River camping area is the only camping spot at Salvator Rosa.
-It’s about 2.5km into the park once you pass the park boundary.
+It’s about 2.5km into the park past the park boundary.

-The camping area is one large semi-shaded area that’s close to the Nogoa River but not directly on it.
-You can walk to the creek but you can’t really see it from the camping area.
+The camping area is one large, unmarked semi-shaded area that’s close to the Nogoa River but not directly on it.
+You can walk to the creek but you can’t actually see it from the camping area.

-QPWS states that it’s suited only to 4WD-vehicles and off-road camper trailers / campervans but we saw caravans there too.
-I guess it all depends on the road conditions and your setup.
+QPWS states that it’s suited only to 4WD-vehicles and off-road camper trailers but we saw off-road caravans there too.
+I guess it all depends on the road conditions and your setup—keep in mind that the tracks into the park are firm but reasonably sandy.

 Because it’s one large area without designated sites, there’s not much privacy.
 The trees give you some sort of separation but it’s not my favourite way of camping.